Composition, form of production and packaging

 - Lack of liver function in pancreatitis increases the risk of death;

-- early diagnosis (before the icteric stage) is based mainly on clinical observation - the detection of early symptoms such as asthenia, anorexia, extreme fatigue, drowsiness, sometimes accompanied by vomiting and abdominal pain;
+- early diagnosis (before the icteric stage) is based mainly on clinical observation - the detection of early symptoms such as asthenia, anorexia, extreme fatigue, drowsiness, sometimes accompanied by vomiting and abdominal pain; with the recurrence of epileptic seizures against a background of unchanged antiepileptic therapy.

 In such cases, you should immediately consult a doctor for clinical examination and liver function analysis.